eddie9712/Zenoh-perf-tests/README.md

 A repository for testing Zenoh performance
 ## Recommand to follow these [guides](https://easyperf.net/blog/2019/08/02/Perf-measurement-environment-on-Linux) to get consistent results:
 1. Disable turbo boost:
+`echo 1 > /sys/devices/system/cpu/intel_pstate/no_turbo`
 2. Set CPU affinity:
+`taskset -c $cpu_number $your_process`
 3. Set process priority:
+ `nice -n $priority_number $your_process`
 ⚠️To set the CPU affinity and the process priority at the same time:
 `nice -n $priority taskset -c $cpu_number $your_process`
 4. Disable hyperthreading:
+`echo 0 | sudo tee /sys/devices/system/cpu/$cpu_num/online`
+⚠️Generally, we can disable the odd cpu number (disable one thread in a physical core)
-5. Set scaling_governor to "performance"
+6. Set scaling_governor to "performance"
+`echo performacne > /sys/devices/system/cpu/$cpu_num/cpufreq/scaling_governor`
-6. Do one dry run to warm the cache
+8. Do one dry run to warm the cache

+## Architecture:
+The `test_scripts` folder: Shell scripts to build specific scenarios, and the visualization program
+The `zenoh_src` folder: The primitive rust testing program which are used for test_scripts